- Research 2025-2026

 RESEARCH PUBLICATIONS (ACTUAL & ON-GOING )

-- Butt, M. A., Ahmad, S. R., & Chaudhary, M. N. Environment Friendly Synthesis of Novel Schiff Base-Derived Nano Metal Complexes Using Green Solvents for Enhanced Biological Activity.
-Polish Journal of Environmental Studies.
-(I.F: 1.4)
+- Butt, M. A., Ahmad, S. R., Chaudhary, M. N., Zaheer, M., Nazir, R., Zia-ur-rehman, M., & Hussain, N. (2025).
+Environment Friendly Synthesis of Novel Schiff Base-Derived Nano Metal Complexes Using Green Solvents for Enhanced Biological Activity.
+Polish Journal of Environmental Studies, 34(3).
+X-category

 Department of Environmental Sciences & Policy